Sugandhi13/phulkari_world/README.md

     - Open the settings tab
     - Click Reveal Config Vars
         - Add a Config Var called DATABASE_URL: The value should be the ElephantSQL database url you copied from step 3.
-        - Add a Config Var called MY_SECRET_KEY: The value should be of your choice, but keep ot secret.
+        - Add a Config Var called SECRET_KEY: The value should be of your choice, but keep to secret.
 (Should be the same as set on your env.py file)
         - Add a config Var called AWS_ACCESS_KEY_ID: The value should be the AWS access key from step 4.
         - Add a config Var called AWS_SECRET_ACCESS_KEY: The value should be the AWS secret access key from step 4.
         - Add a config Var called STRIPE_PUBLIC_KEY: The value should be the Stripe public key from step 5.